lachenmayer/treealog/jobs.md

 So I know who's in it

 When I am in a conversation
-I want to see the seeding status for all the participants So I can figure out if some content is missing & tell the participant that they need to seed their stuff
+I want to see the seeding status for all the contributors So I can figure out if some content is missing & tell the contributor that they need to seed their stuff